unosquare/swan/README.md

 #### Example 4: Making a PUT

-Easy way to make a PUT using `JsonClient`.
+Easy way to HTTP PUT using `JsonClient`.

 ```csharp
 // The PUT
 var data = JsonClient.Put<BasicJson>("https://mywebsite.com/api/data", new { filter = true });
 ```

-### The `SmtpClient`
+### The `SmtpClient` class

-It's a Swan's basic SMTP client that can submit messages to an SMTP server.
-It's very easy to manage and provide a very handy way to make use of SMTP in your application to send mails to any registered user.
+It's a basic SMTP client that can submit messages to an SMTP server.
+It's very easy to cvonfigure and it provides a very handy way to make send email messages in your application.

 [SmtpClient API Doc](https://unosquare.github.io/swan/api/Unosquare.Swan.Networking.SmtpClient.html)

-#### Example 1: Sending a mail
+#### Example 1: Using a MailMessage

 The mails are sent asynchronously.